raymond-young/Slack-Bot/README.md

 - `Python 3` for logic
 - `Kafka` & `Zookeeper` as a messaging service

+Relies on webhooks for the messages to appear in Slack.

 # TODO
 - Deploy it externally (potentially need a server with a public IP to do so).